dotlang/language/Enhancements.md

 `int this._x`
 why add this we it can easily be implemented using private field?

+Y - can extension methods file contain fields?no.

 ? - how can we mock ctor?
 create a new class, expose MyClass. write your own ctor. but when they call `$MyClass.new` it will be sent to MyClass. like Perl mock a module.

+? - we should separate short and long form for anon. because they behave differently. short-form should be renamed to lambda or something like that. long-form -> anon-class. if we name them both as anon-class gen will be hurt because one form does not need instantiation the other needs.

+? - Shall we return `struct` to make things more tidy in the source code file?